pinotest/expenses/README.md

 # expenses
-Small web application with REST API that user are possible register expenses e.g. houshold expenses or any other.
+Small web application with REST API that users are possible register expenses e.g. houshold expenses or any other.

 Requirements: Python 3.x and install with requirements fiel: pip install -r requirements.txt